braam-76/mini-in-one.nvim/README.md

   pick = {
     window = { config = { border = "rounded" } },
   },

-})
+  -- Of cource you can also add other plugin definitions as you wish })

 -- Modules are accessible on the returned table